jsenv/core/docs/bundling/readme.md

 </script>
 ```

-## Bundle to systemjs
+## Systemjs format

-Things to know about systemjs bundle:
+Things to know about bundle using systemjs format:

-- Needs [systemjs](https://github.com/systemjs/systemjs) to be used
+- needs [systemjs](https://github.com/systemjs/systemjs) to be used
-- Compatible with dynamic import
+- compatible with dynamic import
-- Compatible with top level await
+- compatible with top level await

-For example [docs/basic-project/index.js](./docs/basic-project/index.js) is bundled to [docs/basic-project/dist/systemjs/main.js](./docs/basic-project/dist/systemjs/main.js).
+For example [./basic-project/index.js](./basic-project/index.js) is bundled to [./basic-project/dist/systemjs/main.js](./basic-project/dist/systemjs/main.js).

 That systemjs bundle could be used by